gerpang/AMLProject_GrabSafety/docus/howto.md

     $ git config --global user.name your_name
     $ git config --global user.email your_email
 ```
+**Important:** Make sure that you have `nbdime` installed.
+This will enable version control of jupyter notebooks easier.
+You can read about it [here](https://nbdime.readthedocs.io/en/latest/).
+Use `pip install nbdime` and then `nbdime config-git --enable --global` to set up.<br>

 ### Create a local repository
 Clone the files to your own local drive.
 In your command line prompt/terminal: `cd` (change directories) to the place you want to store the repository as a new folder: <br>